 The Engineer’s Toolset, including the CPU Load Monitor, is available from SolarWinds on a 14-day free trial.

 The CPU Load Monitor is part of the Engineer’s Toolset, a one-stop-shop for all network troubleshooting needs.
 You can monitor multiple routers concurrently and set warnings and alarm thresholds with ease.
 One of the best options available today..

 Get 14-day Free Trial: solarwinds.com/engineers-toolset/

 Paessler PRTG is an all-in-one infrastructure monitor that covers networks, servers, and applications.
 When looking for a temperature monitor, there are several different systems that you could choose.
 The PRTG service is a bundle of sensors and every customer gets shipped the full set.
-When starting up the software, the systems manager has to decide which sensors to turn on and so is able to tailor the system to just the necessary monitors.
+When starting up the software, the systems device manager has to decide which sensors to turn on and so is able to tailor the system to adjust the necessary monitors.